marmelab/atomic-crm/doc/github-actions.md

 SUPABASE_PROJECT_ID: Your supabase project id
 SUPABASE_URL: Your supabase project URL
 SUPABASE_ANON_KEY: Your supabase project anonymous key
+POSTMARK_WEBHOOK_USER: User configured in Postmark to secure the webhook
+POSTMARK_WEBHOOK_PASSWORD: Password configured in Postmark to secure the webhook
+POSTMARK_WEBHOOK_AUTHORIZED_IPS: List of IPs (comma separated) authorized to send requests to the webhook
 ```

 ## Deploying to Another Repository